matestack/matestack-ui-core/docs/components/collection.md

 ### Action enriched collection

 In this example, we want to display ALL instances of `DummyModel` and filter the collection by title using a text input.
-Additionally we want to delete an item of the list using the `action` component.
+Additionally we want to be able to delete an item of the list using the `action` component.

 ```ruby
 class Pages::MyApp::Collection < Matestack::Ui::Page